Measles spreads to central Texas; 5 states have active outbreaks

-Texas, Oklahoma and New Mexico reported new measles cases Tuesday, with the outbreak expanding for the first time into central Texas.
+Texas, Oklahoma and New Mexico reported new measles cases this week, with the outbreak expanding for the first time into central Texas.

 Already, the U.S. has more measles cases this year than in all of 2024, the U.S. Centers for Disease Control and Prevention has said.
 Other states with outbreaks — defined as three or more cases — include New Mexico, Kansas, Ohio and Oklahoma.
 Since February, two unvaccinated people have died from measles-related causes.